We can provide

 Educational psychologists are trained researchers at postgraduate level.
 In addition to the assessment, training and consultancy services we offer, you can ask us to carry out research or project work in a wide range of areas such as:

 Why not ask us to provide you with an up-to-date summary of the relevant research in a specific area that you are focussing on, such as improving literacy skills or increasing pupil motivation?
-There is more information about our own research and publications here and here.
+There is more information about some of our research and publications here.

 Educational psychologists are regulated by the Health and Care Professions Council who publish guidance on conduct and ethics to which we must adhere and standards of proficiency that we must meet.

-The HCPC also conducts regular, random audits of our CPD to ensure that we continue to meet the standards required to practise as psychologists.
+The HCPC also conducts regular, random audits of continuing professional development (CPD) to ensure that registrants continue to meet the standards required to practise as psychologists.
+Both Nicky and Simon have had their recent CPD profiles approved by the HCPC's assessors.

 You can check the register of practitioner psychologists held by the HCPC here.